1966 ~ Sebring and Le Mans 'Works' Sprite

 HAN8/R/143 was registered by the Donald Healey Motor Co in March 1966, but the number HNX 455D was on the car for only a few months, apparently being returned to the DVLA at the end of June that same year.
 The car raced first at Sebring that year, painted Day-Glow orange, as No.67 and was driven by Paul Hawkins and Timo Makinen, finishing 1st in class, and 18th overall.
 It went on to race at Le Mans, I believe re-painted red, and numbered 49, driven by Paddy Hopkirk and Andrew Hedges .
 According to Geoff Healey's book "More Healeys", the car was classified 18th after going out with connecting rod failure after 19½ hours (head gasket failure according to racingsportscars.com).
 Clive Baker and John Rhodes drove the sister car, No.48, that year, which suffered a similar failure at about the same distance.
 (Clutch and water pump failure according to racingsportscars.com)

-The car is presumed to have been sold by the Healeys immediately after the '66 Le Mans race and in 1970 it raced in the 24 hours at Daytona in 1970 in the hands of Jacksonville drivers William Harris and Robert Lewis, where it finished 33rd overall.
+The car is believed to have been sold by the Healeys immediately after the '66 Le Mans race to Royston Motors of Philadelphia and in 1970 it raced in the 24 hours at Daytona in 1970 in the hands of Jacksonville drivers William Harris and Robert Lewis, where it finished 33rd overall.
 It also raced at a number of other circuits in the States, in private hands.
 The car was later dismantled and was in pieces while it was owned by Stan Huntley of Portland, Oregon who then sold it on to his friends Tom, Pat and Brian Cotter (of Davidson, North Carolina) in 2002, who re-assembled it.
-In 2010 it passed to Jim Prentice who repatriated it to the UK.
+Tom wrote a book entitled "Cobra in the Barn" in which he devoted a chapter to his re-assembly of the car.
+Unfortunately his history is a little muddled in that he believed the car was re-painted green for Le Mans due to its bright colour, confusing it with the events which occurred in '65.
+In 2010 the car passed to Jim Prentice who repatriated it to the UK.
 While over in the States, Jim took the car back to Sebring and raced it with the Sportscar Vintage Racing Association, in the company of two other 'Streamliners', both owned by Steve Coleman of Texas.
 They are the cars known as the Ring Free Special and the last Targa Florio Car.

 Jim managed to recover the original registration number from the DVLA, obtained new HTP papers and re-fitted the headlights and other parts stripped out for racing in the USA.
 All the original components came with the car, and it has since competed in Jim's hands at the Le Mans Classic and at the Goodwood Revival in 2010 (where John Rhodes signed his name on its roof) and in the HRDC series in 2011.